-Each child needs to bring a sleep bag with a fitted and flat cot sheet to cover the vinyl covered mattresses.
+Each child needs to bring a fitted cot sheet and flat cot sheet or sleeping bag.
 A blanket is needed during the colder months.
-Please make sure all sheets are labelled with your child's name and place in a sleep bag with their name on the front.
+Please make sure all sheets are labelled with your child's name and place in a sleep bag (no plastic bags please) with their name on the front.
 Children may bring a cuddly toy, bottle or dummy for rest time.
 Sheets will be sent home for washing each week on the last day of attendance.